bhavyagupta20112001/Hello-World/README.md

 # Hello-World
-his repository is for practising the GitHub Flow
+This repository is for practicing the GitHub Flow